drumusician/clock/blog/part_4_things_you_probably_shouldnt_do_with_mix.md

   You have entered Api.Spotify.
 Is that correct? y
 ```

 Cool, that's a start, but as we need to authenticate with a token some more HTTPoison boilerplate is needed.
-Luckily HTTPoison comes with some nice macros that make this a breeze.
+Luckily HTTPoison comes with some nice functions that make this a breeze.

 First we need to make sure we send our token on every request.
-So we add this method to our Api endpoint module to modify the headers to use our token.
+So we add this function to our Api endpoint module to modify the headers to use our token.

 ```elixir
 def process_request_headers(headers) do